linziyingzz/Peace-agreement/border/README.md

 ## Step 1

 Our motion is to find out the connection between border and natural resource, so the first step is that to filter out the peace agreements in our dataset refer to conflicts over natural resources.

+In the dataset, the variable 'NatRes' takes the value of 1 if the peace agreement includes any mention of natural resources.
+So we choose 'NatRes'=1 as the condition to select natural resource related rows.

 The specific steps shown as follow:

 * Filter the natural resource related agreements out.
 * Show it by country with peace agreement counts.